lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab3.md

 As a software developer for a chemistry lab, you have been asked to write a program that helps chemists identify a substance given its boiling point.
-Here is a table of the substances that your lab is interested, and their boiling
+Here is a table of the substances that your lab is interested in, and their boiling
 points:

 |Substance|Normal Boiling Point (degrees Celsius)|